HunterBelanger/papillon-ndl/README.md

 developers, therefore this is not required for most users.

 ## Install
-To build PapillonNDL, navigate to the directory where you would like to keep the source files, and then run the following commands:
+To build PapillonNDL on a Unix-like system, navigate to the directory where you would like to keep the source files, and then run the following commands:
 ```
 $ git clone https://github.com/HunterBelanger/papillon-ndl.git
 $ cd papillon-ndl